nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 Basic operators look a bit different then what you're used to.
 The symbols for addition and subtraction are as you'd expect: `+` and `-`.

-For Multiplication however, you will realize that the common math symbol could not be found on your computer keyboard.
-While modern computers could use and display the multiplication dot (`⋅`) it is not used in programming and most programming  languages use a simple star `*` for that.
+For Multiplication however, you will realize that the common math symbol for that could not be found on your computer keyboard.
+While modern computers could use and display the multiplication dot (`⋅`) it is not used in programming and most programming languages adopted a simple star `*` for that.

-The same applies to division where the common symbol `÷` was substituted by a forward slash `/`.
+The same applies to division where the division symbol `÷` was substituted by a forward slash `/`.

 ## Assignment